afialapis/test-rollup-postcss-and-bootstrap/README.md

 # test-rollup-postcss-and-bootstrap

-Repo which shows an error on `rollup-plugin-postcss` when doing this:
+Repo which shows an error on `rollup-plugin-postcss` when importing `bootstrap`'s minified file, like this:

 ```scss
   @import '~bootstrap/dist/css/bootstrap.min.css';
 ```

-Error disappears if we do:
+Error disappears if we import the normal file:

 ```scss
   @import '~bootstrap/dist/css/bootstrap.css';